Room for Digital Transformation for Health Care Brands

 2. Behave Consistently

 It’s great when a health care brand says they “care about their patients”.
-But when a customer calls and has to go through multitudes of layers just to get an terse answer to their question and can’t even understand the coverage they signed up for months before, the brand loses credibility.
+But when a customer calls and has to go through multitudes of layers just to get a terse answer to their question and can’t even understand the coverage they signed up for months before, the brand loses credibility.

 So while you’re in this transition, ask yourself what promises you make your customers.
 Are you living up to those?
 How can you better behave at every touchpoint?
 How can you really act like you care?

 People don’t want the health care brands they buy into to be unpredictable.
 And businesses in the middle of change tend to let all rules go to the wayside.
-Just because you’re in the middle of a digital disruption, doesn’t mean you don’t need guidelines for the present.
+Just because you’re in the middle of digital disruption, doesn’t mean you don’t need guidelines for the present.
 Behave in line with your core values and make sure your behavior at every touchpoint lives up to what you promise the people you want by your side when you do transform.

 3. Employees – Activate Small Wins